csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

       1. Lack of experience with many technologies
       2. Minimal experience developing with servers
       3. Lack of experience with web development

+Sam:

+   * General Strengths:
+      1. Languages: Python, Java, C, C++, Ruby, PHP
+      2. Frameworks: Django, React
+      3. Databases: MySQL, PostgreSQL
+      4. Pretty quick to pick up new skills, comfortable switching between languages/tools
+      5. Work experience, so pretty familiar with building something from the start as well as building onto existing work
+   * Weaknesses:
+      1. Not as comfortable with web dev, more of a backend developer
+      2. Not as good of a communicator- work better in an environment where team touches base fairly frequently

 #### Q7: What operational events will you have as a team?